2 hours

 E-voucher

-Admire Istanbul’s skyline as you glide down the Bosphorus, passing striking landmarks such as Dolmabahce Palace, the Galata Tower, and the Bosphorus Bridge.
-Set sail in the evening in time to watch the sunset from the water, sip included soft drinks and snack on a range of canapés and fruits, and listen to the live onboard commentary to learn more about the city’s fascinating history and heritage.
+Admire Istanbul’s skyline as you glide down the Bosphorus, passing landmarks such as Dolmabahçe Palace, Galata Tower, and Bosphorus Bridge.
+Set sail in the evening to watch the sunset from the water, sip included soft drinks and enjoy a range of canapés while listening to live onboard commentary about the city’s history and heritage.

 Operated by